 The Carriers now report combined operational performance statistics.
 These statistics are published to employees of both carriers.
 Beginning with the January 2014 results, the Department of Transportation has reported the Carriers' combined statistics in its monthly Air Travel Consumer Report.
+An emergency response procedure has been implemented between the Carriers.
+This procedure ensures that both American and US Airways are available to provide aid to each other and to each other's customers in the event of an emergency.

-Livery, Flight Symbols and Brand Elements
+Livery, Flight Symbols, and Brand Elements

 All employees of the New American had the opportunity to vote on their preferred tail livery for the combined fleet of nearly 1,000 aircraft and the resulting selection of the United States flag tail was unveiled in January 2013.
-American and US Airways have started repainting their aircraft and four legacy US Airways aircraft are in the new livery.
-A total of 206 aircraft at the combined Carrier are in service with the new livery.
-The livery, flight symbol, and other brand elements are being rolled out to all stations that have an upcoming co-location.
+American and US Airways have started repainting their aircraft and two US Airways aircraft are in the new livery.
+A total of 192 aircraft at the combined Carrier are in service with the new livery.
+The livery, flight symbol, and other brand elements are being rolled out to all stations that have an upcoming colocation.
 This includes a new back wall for ticketing counters and baggage offices of both Carriers with a peel-off US Airways name/logo that can be removed when integration is complete.
-These back walls have been installed at the American and US Airways co-located facilities in Phoenix and Miami and more than 20 other airports.
+These back walls have been installed at the American and US Airways co-located facilities in Phoenix and Miami.
 According to Jones' declaration, a majority of ticket counters will have these new back walls by the end of the second quarter of 2014.

 American and US Airways share a common external recruiting website, www.aacareers.com.
 All management positions are posted as jobs at American unless there is a specific business reason why the position needs to stay on the US Airways platform.
-Additionally, US Airways recruiters assist American hiring managers with filling vacancies and interface with American's vendor, IBM.
+Additionally US Airways recruiters assist American hiring managers with filling vacancies and interface with American's vendor, IBM.
 The Carriers attend recruiting events together.